farabiahmed/Project-Samples/Tutorials/CPlusPlus.md

 ### What is virtual destructors?
 Why they are used?
 [polymorphism related]
 Virtual destructors are used for the same purpose as virtual functions.
 When you remove an object of subclass, which is referenced by a parent class pointer, only destructor of base class will get executed.
 But if the destructor is defined using virtual keyword, both the destructors [ of parent and sub class ] will get invoked.

+### What is the `override` keyword?
+The override keyword serves two purposes:
+* It shows the reader of the code that "this is a virtual method, that is overriding a virtual method of the base class."
+* The compiler also knows that it's an override, so it can "check" that you are not altering/adding new methods that you think are overrides.

 ### Explain the volatile and mutable keywords